-Readers, please enjoy this guest blog post by Jason Mankey, author of The Great Wheel and the new Winter.
+Readers, please enjoy this guest blog post by Jo Graham, author of The Great Wheel and the new Winter.

-Here in the northern hemisphere, Ostara, the Spring Equinox, is almost upon us, but for our southern hemisphere friends, it is time for Beltane.
+Here in the northern hemisphere, Ostara, the Spring Equinox, is almost upon us, but for our southern hemisphere friends, it is time for the Autumn Equinox/Mabon.
 To help you celebrate, we’ve rounded up our best rituals, spells, books, and more!

 13 Hidden Traditions of Mabon: Discover the origins of the festival along with 13 hidden traditions that may well be worth resurrecting for our own harvest celebrations.

 A Dark Moon Ritual for Fall: The new moon is a time when many say that magic and meditative activity should be forgone.
 Instead, bravely travel inward and find what the darkness is hiding from you.
 Revel in this harvest season and commune with the